 There were both cakes and hot drinks on offer on the day, my sister Corrine, her boyfriend Dave, and her friend Jennie manned the kitchen serving tea, coffee and squash all kindly donated by Costco and The Co-operative Food.
 The donations were really key to my event, I wanted all the profit to go to the charities, and donations allowed me to do this.

 Some of the delicious cakes on offer…!
 As well as myself, my stepmum, mum, sister, sister’s friend Jennie, auntie, my friend Sophie, and my nana’s friend Alan all baked.
 Suffice to say we weren’t short of cake!
-There are some links below to the recipes on my blog if you’d like to make them at home.
+There are some links below to the recipes on my blog if you’d like to make them at home or for your own bake sale.

 A selection of Flapjacks, Iced Fruit Cakes and Blueberry Cake with a Buttery Glaze.